theforeman/foreman_abrt/README.md

 `/var/spool/foreman-proxy/abrt-send` on the smart-proxy host.
 The reports from the smart-proxy are sent to the Foreman in batches every half an hour (by default).
 This means that within half an hour you should be able to see the bug report in the Foreman web interface.
+You can send the reports to Foreman manually by running the `smart-proxy-abrt-send` command.

 ## Usage